na-na-hi/renget/archive/RowletHub.md

 - **Published**: {Coming Soon.}

 ## Characters
-Information on the characters that I specifically own goes here.
+Information on the characters that I created goes here.
+They're automatically free to use by anyone.
 ###Cider
 >Overview
 **Personality Blurb:** https://rentry.org/Ciderblurbediting